Jimwi/ilets_words/day8/1 Afghanistan: how the Taliban weakened America | The Economist1.md

 Is biden to blame for this failure in afghanistan.

-Joe Biden deserves responsibility for the manner of withdrawal and of course the decision to pull america completely out today there's no doubt about that he himself said in his press conference he he didn't want to hand this this responsibility on to a fifth american president but I think it's also worth knowing that lots of presidents have contributed to this mess not just not just biden in sort of delivering the final uh decision.
-Donald Trump signed a rather flawed agreement with the taliban in which he effectively agreed to pull all american troops out by May 1st of this year in exchange for very little but even going before that we saw George W Bush `initiate` the iraq war which was distracted from the afghan campaign um and we saw Barack Obama who also had a rather substantial surge of american forces in 2010 or so which also failed so in some ways every american president has tried their hand at this problem they've all made various mistakes but of course.
-It is joe biden who will be associated with the um with the final withdrawal and the chaos that accompanied
+Joe Biden deserves responsibility for the manner of withdrawal and of course the decision to pull america completely out today, there's no doubt about that. he himself said in his press conference he he didn't want to hand this this responsibility on to a fifth american president. but I think it's also worth knowing that lots of presidents have contributed to this mess not just not just biden in sort of delivering the final uh decision.
+Donald Trump signed a rather flawed agreement with the taliban, in which he effectively agreed to pull all american troops out by May 1st of this year in exchange for very little, but even going before that we saw George W Bush `initiate` the iraq war which was distracted from the afghan campaign. and we saw Barack Obama who also had a rather substantial surge of american forces in 2010 or so which also failed so in some ways every american president has tried their hand at this problem they've all made various mistakes, but of course, it is joe biden who will be associated with the um with the final withdrawal and the chaos that accompanied

 How will the taliban's takeover of afghanistan affect the world